knocklabs/docs/pages/getting-started/quick-start.md

 // we want to let Knock know about comments being created.
 // We send this after the comment has been saved to the database await knock.notify("new-comment", {
-  // The user that triggered this workflow
+  // The user in your application that triggered this workflow
   actor: comment.user_id,
   // Template data we want to use
   data: {